 Joe (Mr D): Oh, yeah.
 Because they don’t know what it means.
 So usually they’ll use the word totally wrong, or they’ll just think like, oh yeah, I’m just talking like an adult duh.
 You know what I mean?
-Which is my favourite.
-Before I even tell you this story, one of my favourite things to do is when kindergartener come up, and they’re like, they said a bad word.
+Which is my favorite.
+Before I even tell you this story, one of my favorite things to do is when kindergartener come up, and they’re like, they said a bad word.
 I always lean down, and I go, what was it?
 Just so they say it, because it’s so funny.
 That’s a terrib- , I’m going to get fired, but that’s fine.

 Joe (Mr D): I will belly laugh.
 It’s so funny.
 I’m just like, just go to class, just go to class.
 And I don’t even teach kindergarten.
 That’s probably part of the reason why I love it, because they’re not my kids.
 You know?

 Bron: Yeah, yeah, so just so you just let them yeah.
-Hey Joe, do you know what my favourite part is, when they say, Sally just said the S word.
+Hey Joe, do you know what my favorite part is, when they say, Sally just said the S word.
 And you think, oh gosh what is it?
 Shut up.
 My son said to me, “Oh my friend said the worst word to me today.”
 I said, “What did he say to you?”
 And he said, “Calm your farm.”

 Joe (Mr D): That’s a terrible word in the States, did you know that?
 I’m just kidding.
 I’m just joking.